fitzroyacademy/web-app/README.md

 ## Segment

-Segments are the chunks of video or text, which students watch / complete.
+Segments are the chunks of video or text, which students watch / complete within lessons.
 Each has:

 * UID
 * Title